Ahmed-Elzayat112/Day-Of-Week/README.md

 ## Credits

 - The quotable.io API for providing random quotes.
-- The project was built by [Your Name].
+- The project was built by [Ahmed Elzayat].